 We spent the morning at the kids school for the parade… first the Kindergartners! obediently folding their arms…

 The Green Onsler (with his “girlfriend”, the gypsy, behind him, he thinks she’s beautiful)

 The non-greedy Onesler, look at that SWAGGER!!!
 Such a handsome boy!

 And finally my little Lorax!!!
-He loved the costume parade, but for some reason one person thought he was a walrus, and 3 people thought he was a pumpkin… Seriously a sweet handsome happy boy, I sure love him bunches and bunches, even if he won’t wear his mustache!Don\'t miss out on new posts.
-Subscribe to Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
+He loved the costume parade, but for some reason one person thought he was a walrus, and 3 people thought he was a pumpkin… Seriously a sweet handsome happy boy, I sure love him bunches and bunches, even if he won’t wear his mustache!Do NOT miss a single post.
+Subscribe to weekly recaps for Ashlee Marie by Email Some of the links in my posts may be “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Thank you for supporting Ashlee Marie when you shop!